Citizens find missing 52-year-old man in Casper, not seen since February

-A local man reported missing in March has been found safe in Casper, police said Thursday afternoon.
+A local man reported missing in March was found safe in Casper, police said Thursday afternoon.

 Casper police alerted the public via a Facebook post that the department was looking for a missing man, 52-year-old Robby Hamlin.
 He was first reported missing on March 13.